AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Vectors
 ~~~~~~~

-This section presents a general overview on vectors.
+The following subsections present a general overview of vectors,
+including instantiation, initialization, operations on vector elements
+and operation on vectors.

 Instantiation
 ^^^^^^^^^^^^^